 In B2B businesses, business continuity is mostly a formality or just one of those clauses that you need to formulate a policy for.
 However, we are actually in one of those phases today, and the ongoing coronavirus outbreak has had its impact on everyone.
-B2B businesses are no exceptions and many are struggling to keep their clients as the panic is taking over.
+B2B businesses, particularly the sales in B2B, are no exceptions and many are struggling to keep their clients as the panic is only getting worse.

 In this post, we will talk about the impact that the coronavirus outbreak has had on the B2B sales world and give you some tips to ensure your customers stay calm, and you manage your b2B sales in a better manner.

-How does coronavirus impact the world of B2B sales?
+How does coronavirus impact the sales in B2B?

 The biggest factor that has emerged to put a dent in B2B sales is the low level of confidence in the consumers.
 Face-to-face appointments and events are no longer an option, not for a long time and the cost of cancellation of all these events is not a small one.
 This means there are missed opportunities in partnerships and investments.